Posita-lang/Posita-lang/docs/SYNTAX.md

 ```
 Declaring `set fd: OwnedFd;` will then be a compile‑time error.
 The `with no_default` clause is the only way to forbid implicit initialization; there is no `@no_default` attribute.

+> **GADT enums:** If an enum definition contains any variant with a `when` constraint (see GADTs), the `with default` clause is currently prohibited.
+This is because a single default value cannot be valid for all possible instantiations of the enum’s type parameters.
+This restriction may be relaxed in the future.

 ### Construction Validation
 A type may specify a validation function that is automatically called after every explicit construction.
 ```posita